 3. Abuse is a sign that it’s time to break up with someone you love

-It is challenging for a person to break out of an abusive relationship.
-By the time the actual abuse begins, the abuser has already gained control of the victim’s mind.
-The victim firmly believes that they deserve this treatment, that this is love.
+It is challenging for a person to walk out of an abusive relationship.
+By the time the actual abuse begins, the abuser has already gained control of the victim’s mind and the victim finds it impossible to leave.
+Or worse, the victim firmly believes that they deserve this treatment, that this is indeed love.

 Even after a person gets out of an abusive relationship, they have difficulty coming to terms with what happened.
-They might struggle in regards to how to cope with breaking up with someone you love.
-Seek professional counseling.
+They might struggle with how to cope with breaking up with someone you love.
+Seek professional counseling if you are feeling empty after breakup.
 And give yourself time to heal.

 There’s no beating about the bush here.
 If you happen to be in an abusive relationship, it’s in your best interest to end the relationship.
 Abuse doesn’t just affect you physically but mentally as well.
 It eats away at your person until nothing but a shadow of your original self remains.
 Walk away, you deserve better.